Celtic Week Classes – July 9-15, 2023

 Fretted Instruments

-This class will explore the world of possibilities presented by traditional Irish, Scottish and Breton repertoire arranged for solo fingerstyle guitar.
+This intermediate-and-up class will explore the world of possibilities presented by traditional Irish, Scottish and Breton repertoire arranged for solo fingerstyle guitar.
 Some tablature will be offered, but students will also create their own individual settings of airs, jigs, reels and the 18th-century harp music of Turlough O’Carolan, sharing arrangement ideas in an informal, hands-on environment.
-Alternate tunings such as DADGAD, ‘Canine’ tuning (CGCGCD) and ‘Werewolf’ tuning (CGDGAD) will be used extensively to open up the instrument’s full sonic potential.
+Alternate tunings such as DADGAD, CGCGCD (‘Canine’ tuning) , and CGDGAD (‘Werewolf’ tuning) will be used extensively to open up the instrument’s full sonic potential.
 A good time will be had by all.
-An audio recorder is recommended.
+A capo will be essential and an audio recorder is recommended.

 SESSION GUITAR ACCOMPANIMENT I (Will MacMorran)